AregSPZ/hedge-fund-clustering/README.md

 # Models Used
 Data Preprocessing: Techniques to clean and prepare the data for analysis.

-Dimensionality Reduction: t-Distributed Stochastic Neighbor Embedding (scikit-learn's t-SNE) to make the non-linear data 2 dimensional while retaining important information.
+Dimensionality Reduction: t-Distributed Stochastic Neighbor Embedding (scikit-learn's TSNE) to make the non-linear data 2 dimensional while retaining important information.

 Clustering: K-means to group similar hedge funds together based on their characteristics.